aheirich/AMI2/doc/toplevel.md

 It is in turn monitored by another component.
 This guarantees that the system will stay up unless both components fail simultaneously.

+## Issues

+### configuration changes
+A barrier should flow through the data path when a system configuration is changed, eg changing the setting of a motor.
+Data should not cross such a barrier, when we combine data in a fuzzy way (pick 1 of n paradigm).

 ## Project Goals